Sara-Tucker/python-notes/django/models.md

 ```

 #### default
-- The default value for the field.
+- The default value for the db Field.
 This can be a value or a callable object.
 If callable it will be called every time a new object is created.

 #### help_text
 - Extra “help” text to be displayed with the form widget.
-It’s useful for documentation even if your field isn’t used on a form.
+It’s useful for documentation even if your db Field isn’t used on a form.

 #### primary_key
 - If True, this field is the primary key for the model.